 A huge reason why Australia is a preferred work destination for many immigrants is the workplace and immigration laws followed in the country.
 Everyone working in Australia, irrespective of their citizenship status, has the same employment rights.
 This includes the minimum wage right, protection from unfair dismissal, and protection from any workplace discrimination.

-For business analysts, there is a strong job growth prospect in Australia.
+For a business analyst, there is a strong job growth prospect in Australia.
 The Australian market has one of the highest BA demands.
 A study published by Onya magazine predicts that by 2023 the number of BA jobs in Australia will rise to 26,100.

 Australia has one of the highest-paid BA job sectors alongside the United States, Canada, and the UK.
 In IIBA's 2020 salary survey, it is reported that the average BA salary in Australia is AUD 137,681.
 BAs working in top-paying industries earn up to 16% higher than the country average.